The When, Why, and How of an Electromagnetic Chuck Repair

 Repairs and rebuilds of electromagnetic chucks happen on a regular basis.
 The common workholding device is found on a large variety of machines, mills, lathes, surface grinders, and many more, meaning electromagnetic workholding is found in thousands of machine shops and companies spanning the globe.

-While chucks are designed and built to withstand decades of work, some have a variety of reasons working against them and having a long lifespan while repairs and rebuilds might be necessary much sooner than intended.
+While chucks are designed and built to withstand decades of work, some have a variety of reasons working against them, and they may have a shorter lifespan, necessitating repairs and rebuilds sooner than expected.

 In that time, not only has our team repaired and rebuilt countless Magna-Lock chucks, but other brands as well, with our engineering team assisting in the process of getting your workholding back to you as soon as possible.